bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 1: Cool.
 Two bits, because you may want, depending on what your factor is, right?
 But yeah, a handful of bits.
 Yeah, cool.
 So that was the only new trick.

 Speaker 2: Cool.
 The CLTV thing, we're bumping up towards the end also.
 I think we know the values everyone has.
 Everyone seems to have the same value.
 I think this thing advocated doubling it.
 We said we don't need to double it, and I think it looks okay.

 Speaker 5: It needs to be updated, the PR, to not double it?

 Speaker 2: Yep, it's updated to not double it.
 It has a rebase conflict artifact in it.
 That's the only thing I see at a glance.
 Okay.
-Errors.
-[Redacted] isn't here.
+Errors. [redacted] isn't here.
 I don't think there's much new here.
 Looks like we have ACINQ.
 ACINQ has an implementation too, which is cool.
 I think there's a feature bit conflict as well, which we should make sure is resolved.
 Yeah, this isn't in the next LND release, so we got time.
 Dust thing, I think this was finally updated.
 This is 919.

 Speaker 0: Now, we have two acts, and it looks like it was separated from the rest of — It's looking good.

 Speaker 2: Yep, okay.
 So is this ready to get in?
-I think on our team, [Redacted] looked at it last.
+I think on our team, [redacted] looked at it last.
 It’s very old also.

 Speaker 0: Okay, I'm looking at it again to see if anything changed, but it looks like it's looking good.
 Yeah, here's what I remember.
 Yeah, I'm gonna actually do it.

-Speaker 2: Alright, so I'll pass the merge baton to you, [Redacted].
+Speaker 2: Alright, so I'll pass the merge baton to you, [redacted].

 Speaker 0: Okay.

 Speaker 2: I think we all do this in some form.
 I think it's good to, for posterity, catalog it somewhere, but...

 Speaker 0: How old is that PR?
 October 4th, 2021.

 Speaker 2: Yeah, that's pretty old.